 Scott Morrison’s reign over the lives of people seeking asylum

-The Murugappan family has faced many hurdles in their attempt to make a new home in Australia.
+The Nadesalingam family has faced many hurdles in their attempt to make a new home in Australia.
 But there is one politician who has had a hand in them all – from visa restrictions to detention, from legal battles to Medevac restrictions.
 That politician is the current Prime Minister and former Immigration Minister (September 2013 to December 2014), Scott Morrison.

 When the Coalition Government was elected in 2013, it cemented what were essentially bipartisan efforts to deter people from seeking asylum in Australia by boat.
 The Coalition took a firm stance that anyone seeking asylum who arrived by boat – regardless of whether they were found to be genuine refugees who had no other means of seeking safety – would never be resettled in Australia.